AMCOM SAMD director selected as ALC executive director

-Brian Wood, executive director of the U.S. Army Aviation and Missile Logistics Center.
+The director of the U.S. Army Aviation and Missile Command’s Security Assistance Management Directorate was selected as the command’s new executive director of the AMCOM Logistics Center at Redstone Arsenal, Alabama.

+Brian Wood, who served as SAMD’s director for almost four years, assumed his new ALC leadership position, Aug.
+2.

+The ALC provides worldwide readiness support for aviation and missile weapon systems, from the earliest stages of weapon system development through demilitarization.
+As weapon systems transition from production and deployment to sustainment, the ALC provides the full array of logistics capabilities, with core functions including acquisition and sustainment logistics, industrial operations and field maintenance.

 |Date Taken: